joshbegley/nyt-latest/README.md

 `A very dry start to spring has helped set off wildfires across Scotland, Wales and England, and officials have warned of a potential drought this summer.`\
 https://nytimes.com/2025/05/11/weather/uk-wildfires-drought-warnings.html

-**Trump Administration Live Updates: Top U.S. and Chinese Officials Meet for Trade Talks**\
+**Trump Administration Live Updates: Trump Is Said to Be Getting Qatari 747 for Air Force One, and Post-Presidency Travel**\
 ``\
 https://nytimes.com/live/2025/05/11/us/trump-news